-The corporate projects for 2024/2025 includes Building a UHD Safety Culture
+The corporate projects for 2024/2025 included: Building a UHD Safety Culture

-- Development of a patient safety strategy for UHD which focuses on using the experiences of staff and patients to identify opportunities for learning and improvement. - Development of an implementation and transitional plan for the new Patient Safety Incident Response Framework (PSIRF) - Development of an integrated framework for patient safety, quality improvement, transformation and innovation that maximises resources and reduces duplication - Development of the UHD Patient Safety Culture Assessment Tool.
+- Development of a patient safety strategy for UHD which focuses on using the experiences of staff and patients to identify opportunities for learning and improvement. - Development of an implementation and transitional plan for the new Patient Safety Incident Response Framework (PSIRF) - Development of an integrated framework for patient safety, quality improvement, transformation and innovation that maximises resources and reduces duplication people feel safe to talk, and we will be working in partnership with patients to improve.

 The Patient Safety Incident Response Framework (PSIRF) is a fundamental cultural safety change in the way we think, report and investigate incidents.
 Our Patient Safety Incident Response Plan, based on the NHS framework, focuses on learning and improvement.
-It is built on a culture in which people feel safe to talk, and we will be working in partnership with patients to improve.
+It is built on a culture in which